 - The physician has a genuine doctor-patient relationship with the patient.

-- The patient has been diagnosed with a medical conditions that qualifies for medical marijuana in Ohio.
+- The patient has been diagnosed with a medical conditions that qualifies for medical in Ohio.

-- The two have discussed the benefits and risks of using medical marijuana.
+- The two have discussed the benefits and risks of using medical.

 - The physician has looked over the medical history of the patient in the Ohio state database of controlled substances.